Tree Reports, Consulting Arborist and Landscape Design Services

 Landscapes by Design provides Arborist Reports, Tree Reports, Consulting Arborist Services as part of our Landscape Designs for residential and commercial clients.
 We are Consulting Arborists, Landscape Designers, Landscape Architects and will inspect your tree or trees to provide an unbiased honest opinion, evaluation or assessment.

 We work for private clients and also some of Melbourne and Australia’s leading developers, building designers, architects and others.
-If you need to have a single tree or many trees looked at we can help
+If you need to have a single tree or many trees looked at we can help.
+In the event tree removal, pruning or other work is required we have several tree crews we can refer you to so you can gain a really competitive quote.

 We provide Tree Reports and Arborist Reports for planning or council permit requirements whether it be a single tree or many trees and regularly deal with complex planning requirements, provide tree surveys and innovative landscape design solutions to protect existing trees, include new trees or remove dangerous trees.